 When a design is complete, particularly a logo, it is important to save it in a variety of different file types for different production uses.
 Most people know what a JPEG is, but here are a list of the other files you may receive, what they are and what you can do with them.

-This is an extension from a program which designers use called ‘Adobe Illustrator’.
+The .ai is an extension from a program which designers use called ‘Adobe Illustrator’.
 It’s a program frequently used for the construction of logo’s, illustrations and typography.
-The .ai file, is the base working file in which the design is created.
+The .ai file is the base working file in which the design is created.
 Most designers will not provide their client with this one however it is useful to request and retain this version as it is the master backup which will be useful should you use a different designer in the future or the original is lost/deleted by your designer.

 The .eps file is also created from Illustrator.
 This is the file that is used by sign writers, embroiders, printers, publishers etc. This is the file everyone in the universe requires if they are doing something for your business that involves your logo.
 DO NOT DELETE THIS ONE!!

-PDF is a more common one but what some people don’t realise is that when you save your file as a PDF, nothing will change when you print it.
+A PDF is a more common one but what some people don’t realise is that when you save your file as a PDF, nothing will change when you print it.
 All of your custom fonts, photos and anything else you pop in your document will still be there, in the same place – right where you put it.
 Also, if you happen to misplace your .eps file – a PDF is the next best thing.

 A .png file is like a JPEG except it has a transparent background.
 This means you can pop it on top of anything in your documents or website and the background will show through.